5 Things First-Time Thanksgiving Hosts Should Never Buy

 1. Tables and chairs

-You don't have to start pulling out lawn chairs, although that is perfectly acceptable.
-There are creative ways to provide seating.
+There are plenty of creative ways to provide seating.
 We always put card tables in front of each of our arm chairs in the living room and add three folding chairs to complete the table.
-Just make sure to seat someone with a long torso in the chairs if they're low.
+Just make sure to seat someone with a long torso in the chairs if they’re low.
 (This is where place cards come in handy.)
 We also use our piano bench to seat two skinny people.
 Need more tables and chairs?
 Start with your neighbors and go from there.
 Just remember to drop off a loaf of banana bread when you return them.

 2. A roasting pan